lindsaymacvean/dotnet_exemplar/README.md

 ```bash
 dotnet watch --project src/Web run
 ```
+Login with administrator@localhost:Administrator1!
+(Obviously reset this after initial deploy to production)

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.